Orientable hyperbolic 4-manifolds over the 120-cell: Combinatorics of the 120-cell

-We now get the adjacent matrix of the 120-cell $\mathcal{E}$, denoted as $X_{\mathcal{E}}$, by calculating mutual distances of facets.
-For a better demonstration, we firstly depict the adjacent relations among different spherical layers $L_i$ ($1\le i\le 9$) in Figure \ref{figure:AD} and detail the adjacency between interacting layers in Figure \ref{figure:AD}.

-Two layers are called as an adjacent layer pair if they are adjacent, e.g $(L_1,L_2)$, $(L_5,L_7)$ ect.
-We now give out all the adjacent matrices $X_{L_i,L_j}$, abbreviated as $X_{ij}$, for $1\le i< j\le 9$ in Figure \ref{figure:aj1} -- \ref{figure:aj8}, which can be obtained from Table \ref{table:coor1}-\ref{table:coor3} in Appendix.
-For clarity, we represent the matrix by a colored grid.
-The uncolored entries are all of value 0.
+All of the adjacency matrices $X_{L_i,L_j}$, abbreviated as $X_{ij}$ of the adjacent layers, for $1\le i< j\le 9$, are shown in Figures \ref{figure:aj1} -- \ref{figure:aj8} in Appendix.
+For clarity, we represent the matrix by a colored grid; the uncolored entries are all of value 0.
 The diagonal items are marked specially with dark shading and other positions with values of 1 are filled with light shading.
-The whole symmetric adjacent matrix for the 120-cell $\mathcal{E}$ is
+The figures can be obtained from Table \ref{table:coor1}-\ref{table:coor3} in Appendix.
+The whole symmetric adjacency matrix $X(\mathcal{E})$ for the 120-cell $\mathcal{E}$ is

 where $X_{ji}=X_{ij}^T$.